pratikdas/articles/AWS acronyms-4.md

 **Cloudwatch** encompasses services for logging, monitoring, and event handling.

  # Conclusion
- I tried to provide a beginner level introduction to AWS using acronyms.
+ I tried to provide a beginner level introduction to **AWS** using **acronyms**.
 I covered only the most popular and useful ones from different domains.
 I hope it will get you excited enough to dig deeper into AWS.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1MDUwODE3NSw1NDkzMjk3NjYsLTY5Mz
+eyJoaXN0b3J5IjpbLTYzOTMxNzYxNyw1NDkzMjk3NjYsLTY5Mz
 cwODQxMSwxODY1NTE2MDYwXX0=
 -->